Credit Card Tips and Guidelines

 A man’s hand tapping his credit card against a handheld scanner over a counter

-Credit cards are a form of revolving debt, meaning you can borrow up to your limit, repay some or all, and borrow again.
+Credit cards are a form of revolving debt.
+You borrow up to a set limit, repay some or all of it, and borrow again.
 There’s no repayment schedule or deadline for paying off the full balance.
-They come with a predetermined credit limit or maximum borrowing amount.
-This limit will be based on your credit score, income and other financial factors.
+Your credit limit (or maximum borrowing amount) will be determined by your credit score, income and financial history.

 1. Treat your credit card like cash.

-Create a budget and use your card only for essentials or planned purchases instead of impulse buys.
+Create a budget and use your card only for essentials or planned purchases — instead of impulse buys.
 Only charge what you can afford to pay off immediately.
-In most cases, if you can’t buy it with the cash you have, you don’t need to buy it with credit.
+In most cases, if you can’t buy it with cash, you don’t need to buy it with credit.

 2. Pay off the entire balance every month.